thomashoullier/bnd-pkg-merge/README.md

 # Boundary package-merge algorithm Common Lisp implementation
-The boundary package-merge algorithm is an algorithm for building length-limited Huffman codesi [1].
+The boundary package-merge algorithm is an algorithm for building length-limited Huffman codes [1].
 For an alphabet of _n_ symbols and with a constraint of maximum length _L_ for the encoded messages, this algorithm has _O(n.L)_ time complexity and _O(L^2)_ space complexity.